whitedevil1710/Url-Extractor/README.md

 ```
 python url_extractor.py
 ```
-2. Enter the command `setpath` and provide the path to the input text file.
+2. Enter the command `setpath` and provide the path to the input text file.This command will ask prompt an input to enter the file path.
+3. Enter the command `seturl` and provide the url from which it to be extracted.This command will ask prompt an input to enter the url.
-3. Enter the command `extract` to extract the URLs from the input file.
+4. Enter the command `extract` to extract the URLs from the input file.
-4. Enter the command `save` to save the extracted URLs to a new file.
+5. Enter the command `save` to save the extracted URLs to a new file.
-5. Enter the command `print` to print the extracted URLs to the terminal.
+6. Enter the command `print` to print the extracted URLs to the terminal.

 ## Requirements